A Semi-Parametric Bayesian Generalized Least Squares Estimator: Conclusion

+Our \textsc{dp-sur} and \textsc{dp-rem} methods are demonstrated with a series of simulation experiments consisting of two scenarios, where the errors have a log-normal distribution and a mixture of t distributions that are bi-modal and asymmetric, respectively.
+When the errors have a log-normal distribution, which is fat tailed, our semi-parametric \textsc{gls} estimator gives smaller posterior standard deviations, as well as smaller mean squared errors in all settings.
+Such advantages over the parametric estimators are greater when the variances of the errors are larger, leading to heavier tails of the error distributions.
+When the errors are bi-modal as a mixture of t distributions, our semi-parametric \textsc{gls} estimators also out-perform the parametric estimators with respect to posterior standard errors and mean squared errors in all scenarios.
+Such advantages are larger when the degrees of freedom of the t mixture components are smaller, i.e., the tails of the mixture are heavier.

 We apply our \textsc{dp-sur} method to the demands for production factors with the generalized Leontief cost function using a dataset of the U.S. banking industry.
-We estimate the model with an 800-observation sub-sample and the full sample.
-Heterogeneity is detected in both the sub-sample and the full sample.
-The \textsc{dp-sur} posterior \textsc{s.d.} are smaller than the normal Bayesian \textsc{sur} ones for all the demand elasticities, which shows that it is more preferable to use a semi-parametric method such as our \textsc{dp-sur}.
+Heterogeneity is detected in the sample by our semi-parametric estimator.
+The \textsc{dp-sur} posterior standard deviations are smaller than the \textsc{dir-sur} ones using a parametric mixture of normal distributions, as well as the \textsc{nor-sur} ones for all the demand elasticities.
+In addition, the posterior p-values of the \textsc{dp-sur} are also smaller for all the parameters.

-Our \textsc{dp-rem}/\textsc{dp-crem} are applied to two datasets as well.
-The first is a U.S. bank cost functions data.
-The \textsc{rem} seems to fit the datasets better.
-Heterogeneity is detected in the U.S. bank data, and our \textsc{dp-rem} achieved smaller posterior \textsc{s.d.} than the parametric Bayesian \textsc{rem}.
-The second application is a U.S. individual wage model, where there is a strong reason to suspect that the unobserved individual effects are correlated to the explanatory variables like education due to unobserved individual features such as abilities.
-The \textsc{crem} model is then estimated.
-Our \textsc{dp-crem} detects heterogeneity in this dataset as well, and obtains smaller posterior \textsc{s.d.} than the parametric Bayesian \textsc{crem}.
+Our \textsc{dp-rem} is also applied to a study U.S. workers' wages, where there is a strong reason to suspect that the unobserved individual effects are correlated with the explanatory variables due to omitted variables describing individual features such as abilities.
+The correlated \textsc{rem} is then estimated.
+The \textsc{dp-rem} detects heterogeneity in the distributions of both the individual effects and the idiosyncratic errors with this sample.
+Our \textsc{dp-rem} obtains smaller posterior standard deviations and p-values than the parametric \textsc{dir-rem} and \textsc{nor-rem} for all parameters.